francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 #display-rules(Assign-Call, "")

-After defining how to type a _call_, it is easy to formilize the typing of a _call_ assignment.
+After defining how to type a _call_, it is easy to formalize the typing of a _call_ assignment.
 Like all the other assignment rules, the root of the path on the left side of the assignment must be in the context.
 First of all, the _call_ is typed obtaining a new context $Delta_1$.
 Then, the annotation of the path on the left side of the assignment is replaced ($|->$) in $Delta_1$ with the annotation of the return value of the method.

 #figure(
   caption: "Typing example for assigning a method call",